GHDEVS/agent/docs/sources/operator/architecture.md

 ### Debug the Hierarchy

-The generated configurations are save in secrets.
-They can be downloaded and validated manually with the following commands.
+The generated configurations are saved in secrets.
+To download and validate them manually, use the following commands:

 ```
 $ kubectl get secrets <???>-logs-config -o json | jq -r '.data."agent.yml"' | base64 --decode